-Title X Program Requirements stipulate that clients at or below 100% of the Federal Poverty Level (FPL) must not be charged, and that charges be made in accordance with a schedule of discounts based on ability to pay for clients with family incomes between 101% and 250% of the FPL.
+Title X Program Requirements stipulate that clients at or below 100% of the federal poverty level (FPL) must not be charged, and that charges be made in accordance with a schedule of discounts based on ability to pay for clients with family incomes between 101% and 250% of the FPL.
+With regard to insured clients, clients whose family income is at or below 250 percent of the FPL should not pay more (in copayments or additional fees) than what they would otherwise pay when the schedule of discounts is applied.
 Title X grantees are responsible for implementing policies and procedures to charge, bill, and collect funds for Title X family planning services provided by subrecipients and service sites in their networks.

 The HRSA Health Center Compliance Manual, Chapter 9 Sliding Fee Discount Program also requires that clients not be denied services due to an inability to pay.
 Individuals and families with annual incomes at or below 100% of the Federal Poverty Guidelines (FPG) should not be charged unless a health center elects to have a nominal fee, which must be less than the fee in the first SFDS pay class above 100% of the FPG.
 The Health Center Program SFDS(s) are applied to individuals and families with annual incomes between 101% and 200% of the FPG.
+Further, in the Sliding Fee Discount Program manual (Chapter 9), HRSA also requires that "health center patients who are eligible for sliding fee discounts and have third-party coverage are charged no more for any out-of-pocket costs than they would have paid under the applicable SFDS discount pay class."